hechmik/news_summariser/README.md

 # Automatic News Summariser
 ## Introduction

-The goal of this project is to help me staying updated with the latest news about topics I care while saving me some precious time.
+The goal of this project is to help me staying updated with the latest news about topics I care while saving some precious time.
 Also, I think that in this way I will be able to drastically reduce the number of bookmarks in my browser, therefore it is a win-win situation.

 At the moment I am focusing in creating an extractive summariser and only the *n* most meaningful phrases in a given article will be returned to the user: even though the summaries may not appear as fluent as the original sources, this choice greatly reduces the problem complexity.